Ethiel97/nice_intro/README.md

 You'll come up with a list of nice slides screens.

-Finally, pass the pages to an instance of `IntroScreen class`:
+Finally, pass the pages to an instance of `IntroScreens class`:

 ```
-IntroScreen introScreen = IntroScreens(
+IntroScreens introScreens = IntroScreens(
       footerBgColor: TinyColor(Colors.blue).lighten().color,
       activeDotColor: Colors.white,
       footerRadius: 18.0,